Larry Nickel: Biography

 Nickel worked as a high school performing arts teacher for 25 years at the Mennonite Educational Institute.
 During that time he directed over 50 stage productions including several Gilbert and Sullivan operettas.
 In 1993 he won the International Association for Jazz Education award for "outstanding service to jazz education".
 His senior choir was selected two years in a row, 2001 and 2002, by Varsity Vocals' international search for the Best of High School Choirs.

 In 1989, Nickel almost died of viral encephalitis.
 Following a long convalescence, he says, "During that time of healing I committed myself to writing music that speaks to the deep questions of our existence."
 Christian convictions permeate much of his writing.

 Nickel and director Tony Funk founded the West Coast Mennonite Chamber Choir in 1990.
 Over the following fifteen years the choir recorded thirteen CDs, including over one hundred of Nickel's compositions, with proceeds from CD sales donated to Communitas Supportive Care Services, a charitable organization that works with mentally challenged people.

 In 2003, Nickel began a Doctorate (DMA) in Composition, which he obtained in 2007.
 He studied with Stephen Chatman, Dorothy Chang and Keith Hamel.
 His thesis involved writing a Requiem in thirteen languages.
 "Requiem for Peace" was premiered at the Chan Centre for the Performing Arts in December 2005 under the direction Bruce Pullan.
 In 2010 Bruce Pullan presented "Requiem for Peace" at the Orpheum theatre with the VSO and the Vancouver Bach Choir.
 In 2011 Nickel reset "Requiem for Peace" for chamber size forces and this version was premiered by the Vancouver Chamber Choir that November.
-Since then, Requiem for Peace has had many performances; Örebro, Västerås, Corfu, Toronto, Halifax, Guelph, Magdeburg, Speinshart, Regensburg, Nördlingen, Bayreuth, Chicago, Goshen, Ottawa (with the National Arts Centre Orchestra), in New York at Carnegie Hall and at the Ukraine Philharmonic in Kiev in 2020.
+Since then, Requiem for Peace has had many performances; Örebro, Västerås, Corfu, Toronto, Halifax, Guelph, Magdeburg, Speinshart, Regensburg, Nördlingen, Bayreuth, Chicago, Goshen, Ottawa (with the National Arts Centre Orchestra), in New York at Carnegie Hall and at the Ukraine Philharmonic in Kyiv in 2020.

 Nickel has received well over a hundred commissions from groups such as the Vancouver Cantata Singers, Pro Coro Canada, Vancouver Chamber Choir, Vancouver Bach Choir, Elektra, Chor Leoni, Welsh Men's Choir, Salt Lake Vocal Artists, the Örebro Chamber Choir, Winnipeg Children's Choir, Pacific Mennonite Children's Choir, PODIUM honor choir, Halifax Camerata, Erato Ensemble, Canadian Tenors, Linden Singers, Faith and Life Men's Chorus, etc. His work has also been performed by Pinchas Zukerman, Ben Heppner, the NACO Woodwind Quintet, the Pacific Symphonic Wind Ensemble and the National Youth Orchestra of Canada.

 Larry and his wife, Edna, live in Vancouver, close to their three children and seven grandchildren.